Planning a Job Search

 - Answer honestly, but do not share more than the question is asking.

 - Apply for a specific job(s).
-To indicate you would be interested in other jobs besides the one you are applying for, write the job title followed by (or similar position).
+To indicate you would be interested in other jobs besides the one you are applying for, write the job title followed by (or "similar position").

-Create a Career Vision
+5. Create a Career Plan

 After you determine what it is you want to do, make a list of 30-50 companies that hire people to do what you want to do and are within commuting distance.
 If you have been laid off in one industry, see where other industries have overlap with the skills you already have.
 Or if you are looking for a career change, it will help you determine which skillsets you need to obtain through job training or internships.
 This information will help you target your job or career search and provide a starting point for setting up informational interviews.